Get Range Values

 3. Scroll or search to locate Groovy Script and select it from the list.
 The list of existing Groovy scripts appears.

-4. Select the name of the Groovy script object that you defined in the application-schema-ext.owl file.
+4. Select the name of the Groovy script object you defined in the application-schema-ext.owl file.

 5. Under Script File, select the folder icon to open the file selection window.
 Select the Groovy script file to upload, then select Upload.